5 Common DACA Mistakes to Avoid

 An immigration lawyer can work hand in hand with the criminal defense lawyer to see if strategies such as a legal opinion letter or a positive equities packet can result in a plea bargain that avoids a DUI conviction.

-Also, in California, a DUI conviction can sometimes be expunged, thus allowing a person to apply for DACA once again.
+Also, in California, a DUI conviction can sometimes be expunged, thus allowing a person to apply to renew DACA once again.

 #3 - Any Involvement with Marijuana